ivanearisty/obsidian/Classes + Uni/PDS/Project/Part 1/Notes.md

 Notes:

 Location: I think that Locations require a facility realtion in case we have multiple storage locations.
 That's why I added a storage facility entity set and related it

+Stored: I am making the assumption that a storage location can have multiple items without a limit (like the 4 legs of a chair stored on the same location, or maybe 4 legs of one chair and 4 of another)

+Specialization/Generalization: Even though it was not required, I applied specialization to the person superclass, and also attempted to look at how the different specializations interact with the areas.